conjuredbytes/conjuredbytes.github.io/_posts/2021-4-21-Domain-and-Registrar-Security.md

 ---
 layout: post
-title: Extra Considerations for Domain and Registrar Security
+title: Domain and Registrar Security
 ---

 Registering a domain name is probably the easiest step in the pipeline